What is Delta 8 THC?

 CBD oil typically does not include THC, the compound in cannabis responsible for psychoactive effects.
 However, some trace amounts of THC may appear in some CBD tinctures depending on the state.
 In other words, CBD oil won’t make you feel high.
 CBD oil typically includes CBD along with a carrier oil like coconut oil as a base.

 But what happens when you combine the already medicinally impactful CBD oil with Delta 8 concentrates?
 Delta-8 THC is another hemp-derivative recognized for its incredibly relaxing effects.
 Delta-8 does contain THC, which attracts some people that desire high effects.
 But Delta-8 is entirely intoxicating.
-Delta-8 binds to cannabinoid receptors and affects how we process pain, reduces inflammation, and also helps fight against mental mountains like anxiety and stress.
-Delta-8 is also effective at promoting more restful sleep.
+Delta-8 binds to cannabinoid receptors and affects how we process stress.
+Delta-8 is also effective at promoting sleep support.
 In other words, Delta-8 can be considered a cannabinoid that gives hemp lovers the best of both words – therapeutic benefits and a mild high.

 When combined, Delta-8 and CBD are like a dynamic duo for relaxation.
 CBD compliments Delta-8 in a way that lessens the high and amplifies the medicinal properties.
 There are some products out there on the market that include a 1:1 ratio of CBD and Delta-8 – offering a more balanced high and incredible relaxing effects.
 There are other products that include smaller amounts of CBD, along with Delta-8 to take the edge off just a bit.
 If you’ve been wondering what product is missing from your night regimen, CBD oil with Delta-8 THC is worth considering.